gvwilson/thirdbit/src/fiction/still-book/index.md

 tonight."
 She pouted, but didn't protest when he took her arm and turned her in the right direction.

 The front door was locked.
-"Can't see---"
+"Can't see—"

-"---any brooms," the twins whispered.
+"—any brooms," the twins whispered.

 Crest-of-the-Wave nodded.
 "You go first.
 See you at Swim's."